Skip to main content

 Use multiple channels for advertising before the event, including engagement with partner institutions, key stakeholders, and use of media consumed by target audience

-Develop job ads and informational material speaking to both women and men with diverse social identities (see above)
+Develop job ads and informational material speaking to both women and men (see above)

 Develop inclusive communication, interview, and assessment process to facilitate follow-up